JAlcocerT/JAlcocerT/content/blog/py-z-stocks.md

 This time is going to be [yfinance](https://jalcocert.github.io/JAlcocerT/r-yfR-package-guide/) based.

+> That I also covered recently on this post: https://jalcocert.github.io/JAlcocerT/python-financial-data-with-yfinance/

 Im aware that there are many APIs around: https://github.com/public-apis/public-apis

-And yesss people are earning a lot of money building APIs and you are missing out
+And yesss people are earning a lot of money building APIs and you are *,missing out'*

 <!-- https://www.youtube.com/watch?v=aUtFn-qS7Xk -->